agoda-com/StructuredMapper/README.md

 - Make it easier for new (and seasoned) developers to understand the application.

 ## Example
-Here is a complete example taken from the [`CustomerDtoService`](/StructuredMapper.Test.Api/Customers/CustomerDtoService.cs) in the [StructuredMapper.Test.Api](/StructuredMapper.Test.Api) project, It shows Structured Mapping from a [`Customer`](/StructuredMapper.BL/Customers/Customer.cs) to a [`CustomerDto`](/StructuredMapper.Test.Api/Customers/CustomerDto.cs).
+Here is a complete example taken from the [`CustomerDtoService`](/StructuredMapper.Test.Api/Customers/CustomerDtoService.cs) in the [StructuredMapper.Test.Api](/StructuredMapper.Test.Api) project.
+It shows Structured Mapping from a [`Customer`](/StructuredMapper.BL/Customers/Customer.cs) to a [`CustomerDto`](/StructuredMapper.Test.Api/Customers/CustomerDto.cs).
 This is called directly from the [controller](/StructuredMapper.Test.Api/Controllers/CustomersController.cs).

 ```c#
 public async Task<CustomerDto> GetById(string id)